TV Pop Diaries

 working on the show."
 No-

-Philip Jenkinson who had found film clips for The Kenny Everett Explosion was given the same job this time around, finding wacky adverts and short cartoons, while archive pop clips were shown in the Rock Of Ages spot, albeit with a picture frame around them.
+Film archivist Philip Jenkinson who had previously found weird and comic film clips for The Kenny Everett Explosion was given the same job this time around, finding wacky adverts and short cartoons, while archive pop clips were shown in the Rock Of Ages spot, albeit with a picture frame around them.

 Everett’s use of tame smut would be enhanced by sexy dance troupe Arlene Phillips' Hot Gossip, whose weekly "naughty bit" guaranteed the show an audience of young boys and their dads who still yearned for Pan's People on Top Of The Pops.
 Hot Gossip were not new to TV however, having appeared on BBC1’s David Essex show a year before.
 As a result of the success of the show Everett became hot property and would crop up in several editions of Bruce Forsyth's Big Night Out for London Weekend later in the year.
 More success came the following year when the show won Best Light Entertainment Programme at the BAFTAs, while the 1979 New Year special The Didn’t Quite Make It In Time For Christmas Show became ITV’s entry for the Montreux Television Festival.